-To smell is a gift and most often we shop with our eyes and nose because trying products first isn’t always an option.
+To smell is a gift, and most often, we shop with our eyes and nose because trying products first isn’t always an option.

-This is why you’ll see customers hovering around the sample booth on the weekends when the aroma of food permeates the air.
+For this reason, you’ll see customers hovering around the sample booth on the weekends when the aroma of food permeates the air.

 It’s not uncommon to find out that a grocery store has artificial aroma sensors strategically placed around the store to motivate shoppers to buy more.

-These scent machines are far less expensive than hiring a sample company and they work.
+These scent machines are far less expensive than hiring a sample company, and they work.

-At Staples Canada a couple of years back we could smell the aroma of delicious coffee throughout the store as it caught us off guard.
+At Staples Canada, a couple of years back, we could smell the aroma of delicious coffee throughout the store as it caught us off guard.

-As coffee lovers, it hit us hard and we wanted a coffee.
+As coffee lovers, it hit us hard, and we wanted a coffee.

-When we were checking out at the cash we asked the cashier if they sold coffee and she said yes but that there was an aroma sensor on one of the main beams in the store.
+When we were checking out at the cash, we asked the cashier if they sold coffee, and she said yes but that there was an aroma sensor on one of the main beams in the store.

-She pointed over to it and we felt like we had just got Punked. (that means tricked into believing we smelled and wanted coffee)
+She pointed over to it, and we felt like we had just got Punked. (that means tricked into believing we smelled and wanted coffee)

-Let’s forget about all the genius ways the stores are marketing the air sniff to capture customer attention and focus on our own nose for a moment.
+Let’s forget about all the genius ways the stores are marketing the air sniff to capture customer attention and focus on our nose for a moment.